Rockton kid competing for top mullet in the country

 He'll spend as much time as he can on the dirt track behind his house, often needing to be reminded to come in and eat something.

-As he tears his away around the track and jumps off his homemade ramp, you can't help but notice his hair blowing behind him.
+As he tears his way around the track and jumps off his homemade ramp, you can't help but notice his hair blowing behind him.

-Getting a look at his cut make take you back to the 1980's.
+Getting a look at his cut may take you back to the 1980's.

 Noah is rocking the iconic mullet, going down to rest just above his shoulder.